jessesosmena/blog-codeIgniter-3/readme.rst

 Set .htaccess / RewriteBase property value

-RewriteBase / name of the project folder
+RewriteBase / name of the project directory

 Start XAMPP browse to localhost/ name of the project folder